-Admitted students may choose to defer their enrollment in Lewis & Clark for up to one year.
-A nonrefundable deposit is required in hold the student's place 1 See also Costs, Advance Deposits in this catalog.

-for a future semester.
+Admitted students may choose to defer their enrollment at Lewis & Clark for up to one year.
+A nonrefundable deposit is required in hold the student's place for a future semester.
 During the deferral period, a student may not attend another institution on a full-time, degree-seeking basis.
 Those interested in deferred enrollment may contact the Office of Admissions for more information.